darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 - _toe and shoulder starting points_: These define where the curve transitions from a linear section to the compressed toe (shadows) and shoulder (highlights).
 By default, they are set to the pivot point.

 show curve
 : Expands or collapses the plot of the curve.
-It is recommended to expand this section while getting familiar with the curve, or when investigating issues like loss of detail or curve 'inversion' (documented under _toe power / shoulder power_).
+It is recommended to expand this section while getting familiar with the curve, or when investigating issues like loss of detail or curve "inversion" (documented under _toe power / shoulder power_).

 ### basic curve parameters

 This section is always available on the _settings_ page, and in 3-tab mode, it is also available on the _curve_ tab.

-pivot input shift and pivot target output
+pivot relative exposure and pivot target output
 : The pivot is the point on the curve around which contrast is adjusted.
 There are two controls:

-  - The point of the input tonal range at which contrast will be highest, controlled by _pivot input shift_.
+  - The point of the input tonal range at which contrast will be highest, controlled by _pivot relative exposure_.
   - The output value (power) of the pivot point.

-**pivot input shift**: shifts the input value of the pivot point, relative to mid-gray.
-Since contrast is highest around the pivot, this slider allows you to choose at which part of the input tonal range you want to have the most contrast.
-As an example: a setting of 10% would move the pivot 10% of the way between mid-gray and the selected relative white exposure (the right edge of the graph), while -10% would move it 10% the way towards black (the left edge).
-Depending on the relative black/white exposure settings, the two will usually not mean the same amount of displacement.
-By default, the value is soft-limited to +/- 50%, but other values can be entered manually, see [sliders](../../darkroom/processing-modules/module-controls.md/#sliders).
+**pivot relative exposure**: set the input value of the pivot point, in EV relative to mid-gray.
+Since contrast is normally highest around the pivot, this slider allows you to choose at which part of the input tonal range you want to have the most contrast.
+The corresponding color picker adjusts only this slider, but not _pivot target output_.
+You may be tempted to use it as a brightness control (moving the pivot towards black, without modifying its output value, will brighten the image, while moving it towards white will darken the image), but the _pivot target output_ is better suited for that, as it directly influences brightness, without changing the point of highest contrast.

+When adjusting the _black/white relative exposure_ values, the _pivot relative exposure_ (its distance to mid-gray) will be maintained, as long as possible.
+This will cause it to move along the x-axis, as the preserved quantity is the exposure value relative to mid-gray, and where that falls on the x-axis depends on the endpoints of the axis (the black and white relative exposure values).
+In case the pivot input would fall outside the exposure boundaries, it will be forced inside the available range.

 **pivot target output**: sets the target output linear value (power) for the tone selected by the pivot's input.
 The value is indicated on the y-axis.
 Note that the scale of the y-axis is not uniform, and depends on the _curve y gamma_, described in the section [advanced curve parameters](#advanced-curve-parameters).

-A **color picker**, placed next to _pivot input shift_, is provided to pick an image area.
-The _pivot input shift_ and _pivot target output_ values will be adjusted so that the average value of the selected area is mapped to the current average output, avoiding major shifts in brightness.
+The corresponding color picker adjusts both _pivot relative exposure_ (setting the point of highest contrast) and _pivot target output_, attempting to preserve the average brightness of the selected region.

+For more predictable results, it is advised to use the color pickers on uniform areas, as sudden tonal transitions in the selected area will cause the average values to change rapidly, leading to fluctuations in both pivot input and output.

 contrast around the pivot
 : Sets the slope of the curve at the pivot point.
 This value is scaled internally to maintain a consistent final (linear) output contrast, compensating for changes to both the dynamic range and the _curve y gamma_ setting.

 toe power / shoulder power
 : The word _toe_ refers to the lower bend of the curve (shadows), while the _shoulder_ is the higher bend (highlights).
 These sliders determine how gradually the contrast drops as the curve approaches black or white.
 Higher values result in a sharper bend, maintaining contrast for longer before a more abrupt roll-off.
-If the overall contrast is set too low, the curve may become "inverted," rendering these controls ineffective.
-Should this occur, a warning icon will appear next to the affected slider.
+If the overall contrast is not sufficient to reach the black and/or white point, either or both ends of the curve may become "inverted," rendering these controls ineffective.
+Should this occur, a warning icon will appear next to the affected slider(s).
 Hovering over the warning provides a tooltip with suggested actions, and, if the _show curve_ section is expanded, the affected part of the curve will be highlighted in yellow.
 This warning may be disabled by setting `plugins/darkroom/agx/enable_curve_warnings=FALSE` in `darktablerc`.

 ### advanced curve parameters